 Why does SMS work when voicemail does not?

 Around 85% of callers hang up without leaving a voicemail.
-An SMS signals immediately that you received their call — it stops them shopping around and opens a two-way conversation.
+An SMS signals immediately that you received their call.
+It stops them shopping around and opens a two-way conversation.
 The psychology is simple: acknowledgement creates a sense that a relationship has already started, which changes the caller's decision about whether to keep looking.

 Can I send different messages for after-hours calls?

 Yes.
-The system can be configured with a separate after-hours message that sets honest expectations while still keeping the caller engaged — including a self-identification option for urgent jobs.
+The system can be configured with a separate after-hours message that sets honest expectations while still keeping the caller engaged, including a self-identification option for urgent jobs.
 A trades business, for example, might let emergency jobs flag themselves as urgent while queuing non-urgent work for the morning.

 Is SMS marketing to callers legal in Australia?

 Yes, because the caller initiated contact with you.
 Sending an SMS to someone who just called your number is not subject to the same opt-in requirements as outbound marketing SMS under the Spam Act 2003, because it is a direct response to their inbound call.
-It is not solicited marketing — it is a callback mechanism.
+It is not solicited marketing.
+It is a callback mechanism.
 Always include your business name so the recipient knows who the message is from.